-If you’re spending out money on a real tree this Christmas, you don’t want to throw your money away if the needles drop too soon.
-These tips will keep your Christmas tree alive for longer.
+If you’re spending money on a real Christmas tree, you don’t want to throw your money away if the needles drop too soon.
+These tips show you how to keep your Christmas tree alive for longer.

-Having a real Christmas tree will cost you more money vs having a fake tree, but for many people, it’s half the fun of the festive season.
+Having real Christmas trees will cost you more money vs having a fake tree, but for many people, it’s half the fun of the festive season.

-Whether it’s the tradition you have with your family or the smell of the pine needles, a real tree is a big treat.
+Whether it’s the tradition you have with your family or the smell of the pine needles, a natural Christmas tree is a big treat.

-But, after paying out more money for a real Christmas tree, the last thing you want is for your tree to be half dead, with needles dropping all over the place before 25th December!
+But, after paying more money for a Christmas tree, the last thing you want is for your tree to be half-dead, with needles dropping all over the place before 25th December!